20 Oct How to choose the right driveway gate for your property

 When looking for inspiration for driveway gates, you’ll need to keep the following driveway gate materials in mind:

 Steel driveway gates are made from robust steel with complete flexibility in design.
-Driveway gates can be crafted intricately from bespoke requirements.
+Driveway gates can be crafted intricately from bespoke requirements – including stylistic preferences.

 With iroko, sepele, idigbo, European Oak and cedar wood finishes, a wooden driveway gate can be constructed from a range of hardwoods, with options to be installed unfinished (where you can paint or varnish them with any colour yourself) or you can have them stained already from a range of high-quality paints and colours.

-Combining materials together to create a unique and robust one, a composite driveway gate is not only a secure and stable one, but one that is eco-friendly.
-With a versatile material like this, gates can also look wooden to give a more rustic and natural aesthetic.
-Plus, some of the many benefits of composite driveway gates include durability and low maintenance to name a few!
+Combining materials together to create a unique and robust one, a composite driveway gate is not only a secure and stable one, but one that is also eco-friendly.
+With a versatile material like this, gates can also look more wooden to give a rustic and natural aesthetic.
+Plus, some of the many benefits of composite driveway gates include durability and low maintenance (to name a few).

 There are two main types of opening styles for driveway gates, and it all depends on how much space you have.

-Another question to consider when choosing the right driveway gate for your property is how private would you like your driveway to be?
+Another question to consider when choosing the right driveway gate for your property is how private and secure would you like your driveway to be?

 Driveway gates can come completely opaque or with steel designs, which can allow passersby to see your property.
 It all depends on how important privacy is to you or whether you’re more house-proud than others.
 If you don’t want to compromise on showing off your beautiful gardens, cars or home, driveway gates can be designed with just this in mind.

 If you’d like the wooden effect with as little maintenance as possible, aluminium gates are a good choice.
-They can look just as identical as wood, but you don’t need to treat them.
+They can be made to look just as identical as wood, but you don’t need to treat them or put in the extra effort to protect them from the elements.

 Frequently asked questions about choosing the right driveway gate